~ SOFT Publications about trisomy – all are free! ~

 Care of the Infant and Child with Trisomy 18 or Trisomy 13, 2008 paperback edition.
 Often referred to as “the Care Book,” it tells of the complex issues of care and living that caretakers (parents) and these children cope with in their everyday lives.
 Topics include diagnosis, common problems, surgery, milestones, mortality and more.
 The book closes with a table of recommendations for health supervision, and anticipatory guidance from Dr. John C. Carey, SOFT Medical Advisor.
 By Ann M. Barnes, RN and John C. Carey, MD, MPH. $6.00

 E-book form of the Care of the Infant and Child with Trisomy 18 or Trisomy 13.
 Updated in 2011 with new information not in the 2008 paperback.
 By Ann M. Barnes, RN and John C. Carey, MD, MPH.
-There is a $6.00 charge for the download, which can be read or printed from your PC or your E-Book reader.
+There is a $6.00 charge for the download (.pdf format), which can be saved to your computer or your E-Book reader, and read or printed there.

 Trisomy 18 – A Handbook for Families (paperback).
 Explains chromosomes, diagnosis, characteristics of Edwards syndrome and addresses parent questions.
 By Stenson, et al 2005. $6.00